Window Replacement

 A Word on Window Grids

 Grid patterns are very popular in distinguishing the aesthetic of your window.
-Grids are a pure design choice without functionality.
-Back in the day when large pieces of glass were expensive and difficult to get, window makers would take smaller squares or rectangles of glass and hold them together with grids of wood.
-This created a design out of necessity.
-Glass making has come a long way since then and large sheets of glass are far more accessible.
-The look of a gridded window has become an endearing homey design element that many homeowners gravitate toward.
-They are not necessary, but they certainly look pretty.
+Window grids are a purely aesthetic option that does not affect the functionality of the window.
+Historically, when large pieces of glass were expensive and difficult to get, window makers would take smaller squares or rectangles of glass and hold them together with grids of wood, creating a design out of necessity.
+Modern manufacturing has made large sheets of glass far more accessible, and now the look of a gridded window has become an endearing design element that many homeowners gravitate toward.

 There are two main ways to have grids installed on your windows: grids between the glass (GBG) and simulated divided lite (SDL).
 GBGs have the contoured grids nestled between the two panes of glass in the window thereby making the glass flat and easy to clean.
 GBGs are by far the most popular way to incorporate grids into your window’s design because they provide the look of grids with the ease of a flat piece of glass.
 This is also the less expensive option when it comes to grids.